Browns' Watson named in 24th lawsuit by massage therapists - WHIZ News

 The woman has quit being a massage therapist because of what happened to her and now suffers from depression and anxiety, according to the lawsuit.

-Rusty Hardin, Watson’s lead attorney, did not immediately reply to a request Monday seeking comment on the latest lawsuit.
+Rusty Hardin, Watson’s lead attorney, said he could not immediately comment on the latest lawsuit.

-During an interview Friday on SportsRadio 610 in Houston, Hardin again said Watson has done nothing wrong.
+“Our legal team has not had time to investigate this new filing and had not heard her name until today.
+Deshaun continues to deny he did anything inappropriate with any of the plaintiffs,” Hardin said in a statement Monday.

-Hardin said Watson had consensual sexual activity with three of the women and did not force any of his accusers to have sexual contact.
+Hardin has previously said Watson had consensual sexual activity with three of the women and did not force any of his accusers to have sexual contact.

 The first 22 lawsuits were filed in March and April of 2021, with the latest two being filed since two of the women detailed encounters with Watson while being interviewed on HBO’s “Real Sports with Bryant Gumbel.”